yanzipei/CCN_and_ItsApp/App/DataAugmentation/README.md

 Download ImageNet, use this script to extract data: `https://gist.github.com/BIGBALLON/8a71d225eff18d88e469e6ea9b39cef4`

 ### Image Classification on CIFAR-10/100:
-Network only be trained on a single instance with a single GPU support!
+Network is trained on a single instance with a single GPU support!

-Networks: \
+Networks:
-inception_v3, \
+inception_v3,
 resnet20, resnet32, resnet44, resnet56, resnet110 \
 densenet_100_12

-Datasets: \
+Datasets:
-cifar10, \
+cifar10,
 cifar100

-Augmentation: \
+Augmentation:
-none, \
+none,
-cj, \
+cj,
 pcj

 e.g., train resnet20 on cifar10 with pcj augmentation, other settings and parameters are the default.